purpl-org/.github/profile/README.md

 ## purplOS

-purplOS is our stable vector OS.</br>
+purplOS is our stable Vector OS.</br>
 Here you can enjoy a good user experience, but without the bugs & experimental features of redOS.

 ## redOS